VelvetFireCircus/Velvet-and-Fire-SRD/ST-5/DRC_master.md

 This distinction is essential:
     • Posts beginning with NPC names shift POV **into that NPC**.
     • Posts beginning with “I” keep POV **with the Player/PC**.
-    • Posts that name no NPC keep POV wherever it previously was unless the Player resets.

 -----------------------------------------------------------
 4.3 WHAT IMP-POV DOES NOT DO